 HubSpot coined the term "inbound marketing" and built an entire product category around it.
 The engineering challenge today is evolving the platform to compete with Salesforce while maintaining the simplicity and developer experience that made HubSpot popular in the first place.
 Engineers work on problems like real-time data syncing, ML-powered lead scoring, and scaling a multi-tenant platform — not frontier AI research, but complex distributed systems at genuine scale.

 Engineering teams are organized into small, autonomous pods with end-to-end ownership of their services.
 This structure gives engineers significant autonomy — you're not waiting for approval from three layers of management to ship a feature.
-The 4.0 Career Opportunities score reflects genuine internal mobility, with engineers able to move between teams and product areas.
+That said, the 3.2 Career Opportunities score is the article's clearest warning sign for engineers prioritizing internal mobility: reviewers cite slower promotion cycles and uneven manager investment in growth.

 Compensation & Benefits